Lynn Schlesinger - How Trust Became the Focal Point of Publishing

 “People have choice right now.
 There's a ton of choice.
 And we have to be the one they choose to spend their time with, as a publication, or spend their money with.”- Lynn Schlesinger

-In the sixth episode of No Hype, Lynn Schlesinger, former CMO and current Chief Customer Experience Officer at Forbes, discusses her role of delivering growth by connecting with customers across the brand, and her experience of creating new surprises and bringing them to market.
+Lynn Schlesinger, former CMO and newly appointed Chief Customer Experience Officer at Forbes, speaks with Allyson and Devon about her role of delivering growth by connecting with customers across the brand, and her experience of creating new surprises and bringing them to market.

-Join Schlesinger and our hosts as they talk about the importance of trust, the unique space Forbes occupies, what Schlesinger’s three focus areas were when she arrived, and why Forbes is ahead of the curve compared to many publishers.
+Join them as they talk about the importance of trust, the unique space Forbes occupies, what Schlesinger’s three focus areas were when she arrived, and why Forbes is ahead of the curve compared to many publishers.

 Allyson Dietz: Welcome to No Hype, the podcast about truth, science and the future of Marketing, brought to you by hosts Allyson Dietz...

 AD: Today's guest is Lynn Schlesinger, former CMO and newly appointed Chief Customer Experience Officer at Forbes, where she's focused on delivering growth by connecting with customers across the Forbes brand.
 She's focused squarely on demand gen, performance marketing, and the activation of client paid social and lead gen programs.
 Lynn actually spent some time at Neustar, running our media and partnership marketing experience program as well.
 Lynn, it's great to speak with you again, and have you on the show.

 Lynn Schlesinger: So nice to meet you Allyson, and Devon, to see you.

 DD: Great seeing you again, Lynn.
 You've had quite an illustrious career in the marketing world.
 And including a few years, as Allyson said, spent here at Neustar.
 Can you just share a bit about your career path to date?